dyindude/labs/docker-202-volume-basics/README.md

 - When you're done, if something in the lab messes up, or you just want to restart from scratch, type `exit` in the terminal to leave the SSH connection and run `vagrant destroy` from the project folder

 # About data persistence in Docker
 By default, containers only have ephemeral storage that is available to them while the container is running.
-When the container is stopped or destroyed, the data is destroyed along with it.
+When the container is stopped or destroyed, changes to data within the container are destroyed along with it.

 A lot of applications will require some level of data persistence at one layer or another.
 Docker handles this with the concept of `volumes`.